Marshall mcluhan

 POSTSCRIPT

 I was born in 1953 on a farm in western Michigan.
 The Korean War was winding down.
 Sergei Eisenstein had been dead for five years.
 Dziga Vertov would die in 8 months.
 Margaret Mead and Gregory Bateson, already performing ethnographic film for almost 20 years, were returning to their exotic locales like Papua New Guinea to study the dramatic changes from exposures to a wider world.
-Richard Flaherty’s Nanook of the North was 30 years old; and ethnographic filmmaker, Jean Rouch, was just beginning to incorporate portable cameras with synchronous sound and departing from purely descriptive cinema for a more constructed synthetic approach to recording African rituals.
+Richard Flaherty’s Nanook of the North was 30 years old.
+However, ethnographic filmmaker, Jean Rouch, was just beginning to incorporate portable cameras with synchronous sound and departing from purely descriptive cinema for a more constructed synthetic approach to recording African rituals.

 In the spring of 1969 my mother did the unthinkable, she splurged our meager family savings on a very modern color TV-HiFi stereo combination.
 It came in a coffin-sized colonial-styled cabinet.
-There were sliding louvered doors to cover the Screen.
+There were sliding louvered doors to conceal the TV screen.
 I had never seen such a combination of media-technology-style.
 She said she did it so we could watch the upcoming moon landing in color.
-As a junior in high school I spent hours on the floor in front of this new media machine --headphones on-- listening to the new Woodstock triple album, while watching TV with the sound turned off.
+As a junior in high school I spent hours on the floor in front of this fancy new media machine --headphones on-- listening to the new Woodstock triple album, while watching TV with the sound turned off.
 I came of age right there – learning about drugs, sex, Vietnam, and myself.

 But, being poor folk, my options after high school were limited.
 In order to advance my education, my mother took a secretarial position at a small nearby college so I would be charged only half-tuition (William James College - Grand Valley State University).
 It was 1971 and my first time living on my own.
 I discovered beer.
 A lot of beer.
 And a lot of pot.
 My grades plummeted and I fell to academic probation after my first year.
 Over that summer to pay rent I worked the night shift at a local bakery, which allowed time to watch the Nixon-Watergate hearings play out every day on TV.
 But to continue forward in school I needed a quick GPA fix.
 Someone mentioned the theatre department as an easy pathway to grade inflation.
 I enrolled in the introductory course as a lark, Theatre 101, but the joke was on me.
 I exploded.
 I had finally found something, stagecraft, that whispered to every part of my body.
 Backstage became my home.
 I took every available theatre production course offered, and then, I transferred to the Arts and Media department.
 It was there, amongst life-drawing, cartography, and animation classes, in 1973, that I first handled a 1/2” reel-to-reel portable video camera.
-I loved it, but it didn’t speak to me as loudly as theatre.
+I loved it, but it didn’t speak to me as intimately as the performance of theatre.
 It would be another 30 years until I touched a video camera again.

 *** There is little preciousness in the account above for my story is far from uncommon.
 Indeed, an entire youthful generation enacted and embodied very similar rights-of-passage through ‘new’ media, which even then saturated all of daily life.
 Mine would be an extraordinary tale if somehow it had been otherwise.